Skip to content

 This systematization wave represents the near future for forward-thinking firms that will define the next phase of legal practice by moving from tactical tool adoption to strategic AI at scale deployment.
 This represents a fundamental shift from “let’s try this” to “this is how we work.”

-This is where genuine market differentiation emerges.
-Small firms gain unprecedented leverage against larger competitors through legal AI-enhanced efficiency.
-General counsels begin insourcing more work as their internal capabilities expand.
+Market differentiation emerges here.
+Small firms gain leverage against larger competitors.
+General counsels begin insourcing more work.
 Standard legal work becomes productised, creating new service delivery models that weren’t previously viable.

 The data supports this strategic approach.
 Organisations with an AI strategy are 1.9 times as likely to already be experiencing revenue growth compared to those adopting AI informally.
 This isn’t coincidental.
 It reflects the compound benefits of systematic implementation over scattered experimentation.